-Use the Data External Table wizard with external tables
+Use the External Table Wizard with relational data sources

 One of the key scenarios for SQL Server 2019 CTP 2.0 is the ability to virtualize data.
 This process allows the data to stay in its original location.
 You can virtualize the data in a SQL Server instance so that it can be queried there like any other table in SQL Server.
 This process minimizes the need for ETL processes.
 This process is possible with the use of PolyBase connectors.
 For more information on data virtualization, see Get started with PolyBase.